openstack-archive/searchlight-specs/specs/newton/index-performance-enhancement.rst

 Since we are already using bulk commands for Elasticsearch re-indexing, we will place all of the Elasticsearch re-indexing into a single thread.
-Considering that this iwll be I/O bound on Elasticsearch's side, There does not appear to be any advantage of doing an Elasticsearch re-indexing for each resource type in a separate thread.
+Considering that this will be I/O bound on Elasticsearch's side, There does not appear to be any advantage of doing an Elasticsearch re-indexing for each resource type in a separate thread.